bobsanjo/PRIV/key_value_service_user_defined_functions_23Jun2024.md

     The code snippet should have the following properties:

     *   Language
-        *   Javascript (if desired, Javascript with inline WASM)
+        *   JavaScript (if desired, JavaScript with inline WASM)
     *   UDF handler
         *   The code snippet should contain a UDF handler function that serves as the main entry point for execution.